H.266 Codec: What is Versatile Video Coding (VVC)?

 H.266 video offers significant improvements to uncompressed video as well as coding efficiency, meaning that it can deliver the same video quality at a lower bit rate.

 With H.266, it’s possible to stream 4K and 8K video to devices with less powerful processors and less available bandwidth.
-VVC’s improved compression efficiency will also make it more feasible for virtual reality and augmented reality applications.
+H.266 may be used to enhance the quality of existing video applications, such as webinars, online gaming, and streaming services.

 H.266 Applications